random-parts/Team-Sports-RSVP/README.md

 ---
 ### Change Log

+v 1.3.21

+Fixes

+- Next GameDay column highlight will now factor in the year of the games scheduled.
+Based on schedules that are 120 days in length or less.

 v 1.3.20

 Fixes

 - The correct year will now be applied to games scheduled for the new year.
-[See the commit msg for details](https://github.com/random-parts/Team-Sports-RSVP/commit/3abfa2c1eadaaeb5ce03d500cc67865a91b9ef0c)
+[See the commit msg for details](https://github.com/random-parts/Team-Sports-RSVP/commit/192ced83e0fc95a343e0cf3b44dfd88e171e54d1)
 - Corrects an error with GameDay column highlighting causing errors